stfc/cloud-deployed-apps/docs/apps/argocd.md

 ## Pre-requisites

-A Kubernetes cluster - preferrably deployed using CAPI and running on the STFC CLoud
+A Kubernetes cluster - preferrably deployed using CAPI and running on the STFC Cloud

 ## Pre-deployment steps